Malcolm777/CRUD-Rest-API/README.md

 # CRUD-Rest-API
-Built a CRUD rest api using Node, Express, Mongoose, and MongoDB Tested functionality in postman
+Built a CRUD rest api using Node, Express, Mongoose, and MongoDB.
+Tested functionality in Postman and verified data in MongoDB Atlas
-MongoDB Atlas for specs